Women’s Health Services

 Lack of insurance or inadequate coverage is a major barrier to preventive health services and timely treatment.
 As a result, people without insurance or people that do not have adequate coverage, are much more likely to be diagnosed with advance stages of cancer.

 Until RFHC has onsite radiology, we draw on our partners to provide mammography.

 - Palo Alto Medical Foundation provides free mammography to uninsured Ravenswood patients

 - Gabriella Patser Program offers mammograms for women under the age of 40

 - San Mateo Medical Center

-Listen to our triage nurse, Tesla Ortega, RN, tell her story about surviving breast cancer.
+Listen to Tesla Ortega, RN, tell her story. surviving breast cancer.